Report: TN shelter put down dogs by shooting them - NewsBreak

 In the report from January, Terry Kissell told a Humane Association employee that he had been shooting animals to euthanize them because their paperwork had issues and their euthanasia solution was expired.

 A detective with the Lauderdale County Sheriff’s Department said he began investigating the shelter in Ripley in March after he received a complaint about six dogs being shot at the facility.
-However, he could not find any evidence to back it up, and charges were never filed.Cat shot in Sullivan County released from animal hospital
+However, he could not find any evidence to back it up, and charges were never filed.Mom sees son on news 1 year after reporting him missing

 Detective Micah Middlebrook said that Kissell admitted to shooting and killing one dog, but said he did it because the dog was aggressive and charged him.